kingwill101/strest/README.md

 All template functions are golang based so you may need to have a look at https://golang.org/pkg/text/template/ for better basic understanding.

+`using tempalte functions within JSON fields are not supported at this time`

 ### default template functions

 `ENV`